 6.22.2 Solution details

 In this solution, besides the estimation of UE location, the locations of gNBs are also estimated based on the UE location estimate.
-A PHY-layer method in RAN and a checking mechanism in core network are introduced to facilitate the network to identify whether the measurements reported by the UE contain unauthentic PRS from potentially one or more fake BSs.
-In case there is at least one fake BS, the measurement associated with the fake BS is discarded and the UE location is estimated again with the measurements from legitimate gNBs only.
-The assistance information is then updated by the core network for the UE to exclude the measurements associated with the fake BS in future reports.
+A PHY-layer method in RAN and a checking mechanism in core network are introduced to facilitate the network to identify whether the measurements reported by the UE contain unauthentic PRS from potentially one or more false BSs.
+In case there is at least one false BS, the measurement associated with the false BS is discarded and the UE location is estimated again with the measurements from legitimate gNBs only.
+The assistance information is then updated by the core network for the UE to exclude the measurements associated with the false BS in future reports.
 The procedure details are described as follows.

-Figure 6.22.1-2: The attacking scenario of UE positioning with fake base stations
+Figure 6.22.1-2: The attacking scenario of UE positioning with false base stations

 1. The LMF sends configuration information for the UE to report angle and timing information for each gNB measured at the UE.